hHanzou/katanalink/README.md

 - **URL Shortening:** Converts long URLs into short, unique links.
 - **Redirection:** Redirects users from short links to their corresponding long URLs.
-- **Statistics:** Tracks usage statistics, such as click counts, for shortened links.

 ## Technologies Used